a6-webm/crafting-with-trees/README.md

 # crafting-with-trees
-Minecraft crafting calculator made in Java
+Minecraft crafting calculator made in Java using Guava graphs.

 Calculates a minecraft step-by-step crafting process by: